aroemers/mount-lite/README.md

 Substituting is still supported, and also still desired for unit or integration tests on a more "live" system.
 The example below shows how the former example would be written with substitutes.
-It also shows that it adds more fluff to the actual test.
+It also shows that it adds more fluff to the actual test, and how you could start your system "up-to" the `db` defstate.

 ```clj
 (deftest with-substitutes-test